rsyncOSX/RsyncUIdocs/content/post/Built.md

 categories = ["general information"] lastmod = "2023-01-03"
 +++
 *Under development.* This page is an overview of the main components of RsyncOSX and RsyncUI.
 The development of the apps has been an evolving process.
-The open source community has been and still are a great resource for ideas and how to solve specific tasks.
-Both apps today are stable and in a state of maintenace.
+The open source community has been and still is a great resource for ideas and how to solve specific tasks.
+Both apps today are stable and in a state of maintenance.

 Some numbers: